ADA Foundation Challenge: Help improve access to oral health care for people with special needs.

 Summer Scholars Fellowship Program description

-The ADAF Dr. Anthony Volpe Research Center annually appoints one or two young investigators to its Summer Scholars Program, allowing them to apply classroom and lab experience to real-world scenarios.
+The ADA Foundation Volpe Research Center annually appoints one or two young investigators to its Summer Scholars Program, allowing them to apply classroom and lab experience to real-world scenarios.
 Currently supported by the ADAF and the National Institutes of Health (NIH), the program has given many talented students (undergraduate and dental school) the chance to participate in basic research as well as gain hands-on experience in the clinical theater, working side-by-side with their mentors while becoming part of the research process.

 Samuel D. Harris Fund for Children's Dental Health Grant Program